Melbourne Neuroscience Institute

 We take pride in the fact that researchers do not just talk about things.
 Their projects provide answers, inform policy, build machines, engage with the public and change society out in the real world.

 The institutes inspire the next generation of research leaders.
-Graduate and Early Career Researchers challenge and extend their ideas, and gain expertise in collaborative approaches.
+Graduate and Early Career Researchers challenge and extend their ideas, gaining expertise in collaborative approaches.
 They also get support through project funding, research help, scholarships and mentorships.

-In Australia, one in five people lives with disability.
+In Australia, one in five people live with disability.

 One in Five gives voice to people with disability and asks about their experiences with employment, housing, the law, supporting families and early intervention.